List of Jimmy Neutron characters: Nanobots

+Evil Jimmy Neutron

 Evil Jimmy Neutron (voiced by Rob Paulsen) was one of several clones created by Jimmy to do his chores while he harvested moon rocks.
-The clones are frozen by Jimmy using ice crystals after they cause trouble, although Evil Jimmy escapes and later returns in "The Trouble with Clones", in which Jimmy attempts to convert him into a nice person to have him do chores.
+The clones are frozen by Jimmy using ice crystals after they cause trouble, although Evil Jimmy escapes.

+Evil Jimmy later returns in "The Trouble with Clones", in which Jimmy attempts to convert him into a nice person to have him do chores.
 Evil Jimmy creates an evil clone of the Earth, causing the real Earth to disappear.
 The original Jimmy travels to the evil Earth and reverses the effects, with the cloned Earth and Evil Jimmy being sucked into the Dark Matter Dimension.

-Eustace Strytch (voiced by Rob Paulsen) is a rich, snobby boy seen in "Billion Dollar Boy", "King of Mars", "The League of Villains", and "The Jimmy Timmy Power Hour 3: The Jerkinators".
-He had a cameo appearance in "Attack of the Twonkies".
-He is the bitter rival of Jimmy, and has an extremely annoying laugh.